Quick Introduction to HTML

 Web page builders ultimately produce HTML.
 To make full use of a web page builder, and to understand its limitations, you should understand the HTML that it produces.

 Often, you may want to alter a site, but don’t have access to the software with which it was produced.
-In this case, some knowledge of HTML is indespensible.
+In this case, some knowledge of HTML is indispensable.

 HTML files